ministryofjustice/hmpps-helm-charts/charts/generic-service/README.md

   enabled: true
 ```
 in your `values-prod.yaml`
+will create two scheduled jobs:
+- one which runs weekly and backs up production at the same time as Nomis, currently 04:30 on Sundays;
-will create a scheduled job runs every four hours in production only.
+- one which runs every 10 minutes in production only.
 This checks to see if there is a newer version of
-the NOMIS database since the last database restore and if so then does another restore.
-The pre-production credentials
+the NOMIS preprod database since the last database restore and if so then does another restore using the backup above.

-should be injected into the production namespace, see https://github.com/ministryofjustice/cloud-platform-environments/pull/8325
+The pre-production credentials should be injected into the production namespace, see https://github.com/ministryofjustice/cloud-platform-environments/pull/8325
 for an example PR.
-Both production and pre-production credentials should then be added as a `namespace_secrets:` section,
+The production and pre-production credentials and a private local s3 bucket name should then be added as a `namespace_secrets:` section,
 see the `values.yaml` in this repository for an example of the secrets and other options.
+The bucket is used to temporarily store the backup
+between backup time and restore time which will typically be several hours apart.

-Currently, Flyway and ActiveRecord database migrations are supported.
+Currently, Flyway, ActiveRecord, Alembic and Knex database migrations are supported.
 The default is Flyway.
 You can change this by
 supplying the `MIGRATIONS_VENDOR` environment variable in the `env:` section (see `values.yaml` for an example).
 Possible
-values are `flyway`, `alembic` and `active_record`.
+values are `flyway`, `alembic`, `knex` and `active_record`.
 If you use `alembic`, you must additionally specify the schema containing the `alembic_version` table as `ALEMBIC_SCHEMA`

 If you have set up a schema separate to the default 'public' schema and want to refresh that schema, you must additionally
 supply the `SCHEMA_TO_RESTORE` environment variable in the `env:` section (again see the `values.yaml` for an example).